inko-lang/inko/docs/source/design/compiler.md

 To handle conflicts we use linear probing, resulting in an efficient implementation of dynamic dispatch.
 For more information, refer to the article ["Shenanigans With Hash Tables"](https://thume.ca/2019/07/29/shenanigans-with-hash-tables/).

+### ABI

+Officially generated code has no stable ABI, and this is unlikely to change any time soon.
+Internally, we implement the C/system ABI as we need to do so for interacting with foreign code anyway.
+This means that for example structures on the stack are passed and returned the same way as is done by C compilers such as clang.